cu-cit-cloud-team/cloud-utils-dockerized/README.md

 # ct-awscli-utils-dockerized

 Various AWS utils (AWS CLI, aws-shell, awscli-login) in one Docker container.
-Also installs common dependencies used for things like [account setup](https://github.com/CU-CommunityApps/aws-account-setup).

 ## About